DarkMistyRoom/comments_back/README.md

 To run the backend locally:
 - clone the repo `git clone`
+- - open the terminal in cloned folder
 - run `npm i`
 - run `npm start`

 The server will connect to the deployed database(Neon) by default.
 Or you can use the local database and connect to it by specifying a link in the src/utils/db.ts